deib-polimi/cpim-library/README.md

 • create a JMS Connection
 • create JMS resources as there are so many message queues used by the application.

-This solution is obviously designed for deployment in local as the number and type of code that the application uses , and thus in particular the number of JNDI resources from the budgeting, it should be known only at runtime by the application itself .
+This solution is obviously designed for deployment in local as the number and type of queue that the application uses , and thus in particular the number of JNDI resources from the budgeting, it should be known only at runtime by the application itself .
 Soon we will attempt to provide a more general solution.

 Memcache Service